Progressive Discipline: Policy & Tips (+ Free Sample)

 Progressive discipline is a formal company process of addressing and correcting employee-related performance and behavior issues with increasing severity.
-A clear progressive discipline policy outlines how the process works, providing your company a fair way to manage your team while documenting your progressive discipline steps (from verbal warning through termination) for employees who do not meet your standards.
+A clear progressive discipline policy outlines how the process works, providing a fair and standardized way to manage your team while documenting the progressive discipline steps (from verbal warning through termination) for employees who do not meet your standards.

 We’ve provided a free progressive discipline policy sample that you can use for your business.